Tremors and horocycle dynamics on the moduli space of translation surfaces: Introduction

 \subsection{More detailed results}

-The importance of tremor maps for the study of the horocycle flow is that, where they are defined, they commute with the horocycle flow, i.e., $u_s \trem_{\beta}(q)=\trem_\beta(u_sq)$ (for this to make sense we need to explain how we can consider the same cohomology class $\beta$ as an element of both $\tremspace_q$ and $\tremspace_{u_sq}$, a topic we will discuss in \S \ref{sec: TCH}).
-In particular we will see that for many tremors, the surfaces $u_sq, \, u_s \trem_{\beta}(q)$ stay close to each other, and this leads to the following:
+The importance of tremor maps for the study of the horocycle flow is that, where they are defined, they commute with the horocycle flow, i.e., $u_s \trem_{\beta}(q)=\trem_\beta(u_sq)$.
+In particular we will see that for many tremors, the surfaces $u_sq$ and $u_s \trem_{\beta}(q)$ stay close to each other, and this leads to the following: